Sam-Max/rcmltb/README.md

         - `DOWNLOAD_DIR`: The path to the local folder where the downloads will go

    - Non mandatory variables:
-        - `RCLONE_CONFIG`: content of the rclone.conf file.
-Set this surrounded by single quotes.
-You can also skip this and load rclone.conf file from bot with /config cmd
         - `ALLOWED_USERS`: list of IDs of allowed users who can use this bot separated by spaces
         - `ALLOWED_CHATS`: list of IDs of allowed chats who can use this bot separated by spaces
         - `UPSTREAM_REPO`: if your repo is private add your github repo link with format: `https://username:{githubtoken}@github.com/{username}/{reponame}`, so you can update your app from private repository on each restart.
 Get token from [Github settings](https://github.com/settings/tokens)